How Often You Should Wash Your Hair According to Experts

 Should I use dry shampoo between washes?

 Using too much dry shampoo too often won’t do your hair any favors, in that it can lead to build up on your scalp.
 However, it is completely fine to use between washes to refresh your roots when you’re in a pinch.
-Don’t completely replace wash days with dry shampoo, however, because if your hair isn’t clean, this creates the perfect environment for yeast to grow and this is how you get dandruff.
+Don’t completely replace wash days with dry shampoo, however, because if your hair isn’t clean, this creates the perfect environment for yeast to grow and this is how you can get a flaky scalp.

 What should I look for from my regular shampoo?